Edward Pawłowicz

 Early Years

 In 1856 Edward Pawłowicz graduated from high school in Šiauliai and began medical studies at the University of Moscow.
 He then moved to the Faculty of Sciences at the University of Dorpat, from where he graduated with the degree of Candidate of Sciences in 1861.
-A year later he became the teacher of natural sciences and geography at the State Secondary School for Boys in Kalisz, where he also taught Mathematics and Physics.
+A year later he became the teacher of natural sciences and geography at the State Secondary School for Boys in Kalisz, Poland (today in Belarus), where he also taught Mathematics and Physics.
 As from 1866, he started teaching at the high school for Girls, also in Kalisz.

 Pawłowicz was a member of the Charitable Society and the Music Society in Kalisz and the Society for the Encouragement of Fine Arts in Warsaw.
 He belonged to a group of Kalisz intellectuals, who met at the Hotel Berlin (at Marian Street) to organise and refine the socio cultural life in Kalisz.
 He organized social evenings at his home, promoting poetry recitals and concerts.